 \section{Abstract}

-{The two-phase sampling design is a cost-effective sampling strategy that has been widely used in public health research.
-The conventional approach in this design is to create subsample specific weights that adjust for probability of selection and response in the second phase.
-However, these weights can be highly variable which in turn results in unstable weighted analyses.
-Alternatively, we can use the rich data collected in the first phase of the study to improve the survey inference of the second phase sample.
-In this paper, we use a Bayesian tree-based multiple imputation (MI) approach for estimating population means using a two-phase survey design.
-We demonstrate how to incorporate complex survey design features, such as strata, clusters, and weights, into the imputation procedure.
-We use a simulation study to evaluate the performance of the tree-based MI approach in comparison to the alternative weighted analyses using the subsample weights.
-We find the tree-based MI method outperforms weighting methods with smaller bias, reduced root mean squared error, and narrower 95\% confidence intervals that have closer to the nominal level coverage rate.
-We illustrate the application of the proposed method by estimating the prevalence of diabetes among the United States non-institutionalized adult population using the fasting blood glucose data collected only on a subsample of participants in the 2017-2018 National Health and Nutrition Examination Survey.}
+The two-phase sampling design is a cost-effective strategy widely used in public health research.
+Analyzing the Phase II sample often involves creating subsample-specific weights.
+However, these weights can be highly variable, leading to unstable weighted analyses.
+Alternatively, the rich data collected during the first phase can be leveraged to improve survey inference for the Phase II sample.
+In this paper, we propose a Bayesian tree-based multiple imputation (MI) approach for estimating population means using the Phase II sample, where the parent survey was conducted using a complex survey design.
+The design features of the parent survey, such as strata and clusters, are incorporated into the tree-based imputation models.
+Through simulations, we demonstrate that the tree-based MI method outperforms traditional weighted estimators, yielding smaller bias, lower root mean squared error, and narrower 95\% confidence intervals, with coverage rates closer to the nominal level.
+Furthermore, we show that Rubin’s variance estimation method provides valid statistical inference for population mean estimation in our setting.
+We illustrate the application of the proposed tree-based MI method using data from a cellphone survey on COVID-19 vaccination in Uganda, which represents a subcohort sample drawn from the 2020 Uganda Population-based HIV Impact Assessment Survey.